zakcali/pubmedapi/README.md

 "status":"ok"}"
 to be able to query more than 10 documents per seconds you must get an api which is freely available, please read: https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/

+There are both php and javascript code to fetch from publons api javascript code works from browser, so api-key maynot be necessary.
+Also your api key must not be visible on other users web browser

 you can try those pmid's:

 35459526